Florida governor: Giuliani fixers were donors, nothing more | WTOP

 JUPITER, Fla.
-(AP) — Florida’s governor says two businessmen tied to President Donald Trump’s lawyer and now facing criminal charges were just donors to his campaign and “nothing more than that.”
+(AP) — Florida’s governor acknowledged Wednesday that he knew two businessmen tied to President Donald Trump’s lawyer and now facing criminal charges.
+But he said they were just donors to his campaign and “nothing more than that.”

-Gov. Ron DeSantis was asked Wednesday at a news conference about Lev Parnas and Igor Fruman, who were photographed at the Republican governor’s election party last November.
+Gov. Ron DeSantis was asked Wednesday at a news conference about Lev Parnas and Igor Fruman , who were photographed at the Republican governor’s election party last November.
+DeSantis said he knew Parnas from Republican National Committee gatherings and Trump campaign events.

+“I knew Parnas.
+I didn’t know the other guy as much,” DeSantis said at an unrelated news conference on the environment.
+“This was a guy at RNC functions, Trump functions.
+I think he was viewed as one of the top supporters of the president in Florida.
+He was just any other donor.”

 Parnas and Fruman played key roles in Rudy Giuliani’s efforts to launch a Ukrainian corruption investigation against Joe Biden and his son Hunter.

-DeSantis says he knew Parnas better than Fruman from Republican events and Trump campaign gatherings.
+“That was a guy who had donated,” the governor said about Parnas.
+“I didn’t know any of the stuff that came out at the time.
+It sounded legitimate to us.”

-Florida Democrats say DeSantis needs to further explain his relationship with the men.
+Florida Democrats have said DeSantis needs to further explain his relationship with the men.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.